SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 — Kenneth Goldsmith<br>
 http://epc.buffalo.edu/authors/goldsmith/goldsmith_boring.html

+“Don’t for heaven's sake, be afraid of talking nonsense!
+But you must pay attention to your nonsense.”<br>
+— Ludwig Wittgenstein<br>

 Irish art critic Declan Long states that his research “seeks to consider how attention to marginal, neglected, or ‘failed’ sites within and on the margins of cities might create productive political spaces of  uncertainty that prompt speculation on alternatives to the certainties of our present ‘reality.’”<br>
 https://twitter.com/declanlong<br>